Charge Transport Capacity as a Probe of Resonances in Models of Many-Body Localization: Introduction

 One class of such rare events is \emph{many-body resonances} (MBRs).
 In the simplest case, these resonances are rare pairs of nearly degenerate many-body eigenstates that are orthogonal superpositions of two different configurations of charges or Anderson LIOMs.
 An MBR is system-wide if the two configurations differ on a region of size $O(L)$.
 We say interchangeably that the two eigenstates, or the corresponding charge configurations, are in resonance.
 Many-body resonances were recognized early on for their role in the unusual conductivity properties in the MBL phase~\cite{gopalakrishnan_low-frequency_2015, agarwal_rareregion_2017}.

-The influence of these MBRs on various parts of the MBL phase diagram has been explored in many past works~\cite{agarwal_rareregion_2017,khemani_critical_2017,kjall_many-body_2018, villalonga_eigenstates_2020, garratt_local_2021,garratt_resonant_2022,crowley_constructive_2022,long_phenomenology_2023,ha_many-body_2023, biroli_large-deviation_2024}.
+The influence of these MBRs on various aspects of the MBL phase diagram has been explored in many previous works~\cite{agarwal_rareregion_2017,khemani_critical_2017,kjall_many-body_2018, villalonga_eigenstates_2020, garratt_local_2021,garratt_resonant_2022,crowley_constructive_2022,long_phenomenology_2023,ha_many-body_2023, biroli_large-deviation_2024}.
 In particular, the statistics and properties of \emph{system-wide} resonances at numerically accessible system sizes have been well-characterized numerically, as they were recognized as a possible key player in destabilizing the MBL phase at larger system sizes~\cite{morningstar_avalanches_2022,ha_many-body_2023, biroli_large-deviation_2024,laflorencie_cat_2025, padhan_long-range_2025}.
-On the theoretical side, the properties of local resonances in the large $L$ regime and their influence on local observables were studied in Refs.~\cite{garratt_local_2021, garratt_resonant_2022}.
-A theory of MBRs at numerically accessible $L$ was also proposed in Ref.~\cite{crowley_constructive_2022}.
+On the theoretical side, the presence of resonances of all ranges in the large $L$ regime and their influence on local observables were studied in Refs.~\cite{garratt_local_2021, garratt_resonant_2022}.
+The presence of these MBRs was, furthermore, proposed as an explanation for the properties of the numerical crossover regime in Ref.~\cite{crowley_constructive_2022}.
 These works furthermore explored numerically and analytically the cumulative effects of these resonances on observable quantities.

 Many properties of these MBRs remain elusive.
 An open question is that it is unclear how to reconcile the observations of many-body resonances at finite system sizes and the asymptotic instabilities of MBL (some connections between avalanches and MBRs were made in~\cite{ha_many-body_2023}).
 Importantly, the direct microscopic resolution of short- and intermediate-range MBRs at numerically accessible system sizes has been lacking, largely because these local resonances are much more numerous in the spectrum and difficult to resolve individually.
 Thus, past work has mostly focused on the aggregate consequences of these local resonances, but it is unclear how their microscopic properties evolve with the system size.
 In this work, we advance our understanding in these directions, where we find that, surprisingly, charge transport resonances (CTRs) that transport larger amounts of charge systematically become more probable with $L$ for numerically accessible $L$, even at extremely strong disorder strengths.
 We explain this behavior through microscopic mechanisms and extend this understanding to the asymptotically large $L$ limit.
 We argue that these finite-sized drifts of CTRs are an inherent feature of the MBL phase.